A tiotropium capsule is for use only in the HandiHaler device. Do not take the capsule by mouth. Use only one capsule at a time.

 Any child using tiotropium inhalation should be supervised by an adult while using this medicine.

-Do not use more than 2 inhalations in a 24-hour period.
+Do not use more than two times in a 24-hour period.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include dry mouth, eye redness, constipation, stomach pain, and confusion or drowsiness.

 Avoid getting the powder from a tiotropium capsule in your eyes.
 If this does happen, call your doctor.

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.

 Get emergency medical help if you have signs of an allergic reaction: hives, itching; difficult breathing; swelling of your face, lips, tongue, or throat.